Few footballers can be regarded as a true legend for more than one club. Typically, it’s one, the other, or none.

 Martyn was voted into Palace’s Centenary XI, which sought to create the greatest side of Eagles players from our first 100 years.
 He notched up an impressive 349 appearances between the posts for the red and blues.

-Here's what 'Big Nige' had to say when we spoke to him this week.
+Here's what 'Big Nige' had to say when we spoke to him last season.

 “We really desperately wanted to win” - Winning the Full Members’ Cup